 Villa rental in Venetia - north Italy

 Frassanelle is one of the great Venetian properties.
 The vast estate lies within easy reach of Padua, Venice, Vicenza and Verona and the famous historic villas of the Veneto, many of them built by the great Italian architect Andrea Palladio.
-The farms and apartments sleep from 2 persons to 14 persons.
+The agriturismo cottages and apartments sleep from 2 to 14 persons.

 A precious jewel set in a legendary landscape - might yet be the most apt definition of La Montecchia, a wine estate which lies just south of Padua and an easy drive from Venice, Vicenza and Verona.
-Cottages with 2 to 4 beds can be rented by the week.
+Agriturismo cottages with 2 to 4 beds can be rented by the week.

-Villa San Bastiano is a comfortable house for 12 to 14 in an enviable position.
+Villa San Bastiano is a comfortable villa with private pool for 12 to 14 in an enviable position.
 It lies in the hills above Vicenza, door to door with the world famous villas Valmarana and La Rotonda.

 Veneto is fascinating.

 Going along at the pace of the Italian Dolce Vita, you immerse yourself in knowledge, in well-being and sensations.
 Whether gliding along Venice's canals, admiring the Giotto frescoes in Padua, listening to an opera in the Roman arena at Verona (the city of Romeo and Juliet), contemplating Palladio's architectural masterpieces at Vicenza, soaking up Treviso's medieval period or re-visiting the splendours of the Renaissance at Udine, Veneto incites you to a take a romantic break.
 Besides the profusion of culture which you will find here, an added helping of soul is on offer too.

 Veneto is located in North-Eastern Italy and its capital is Venice.